CodeBoySoca/weight-converter/README.md

 # weight-converter
-Converts pounds to kilos and vice versa
+Vue.js project that converts pounds to kilos and vice versa.